fnelson4314/Coding-Language-Notes/CodingLanguages/docker.md

 - Dockerfiles are where you can create your own images
 - They can be created in a file titled "Dockerfile" exactly like that
-- You will always have a base image that you will build from and you can pull this in with the **FROM** keyword
+- You will always have a base image that you will build from and you can pull this in with the **FROM** keyword.
+When choosing the tag, alpine is recommended because it makes your image sizes a lot smaller
-- Then wherever your dockerfile is, you're going to want to add the files in the directory to the base image with the **ADD** keyword
+- Then wherever your Dockerfile is, you're going to want to add the files in the directory to the base image with the **ADD** keyword
 ```
-FROM nginx:latest
+FROM nginx:apline
 ADD . /user/share/nginx/html
 ```
+- After you have those two in your Dockerfile, change directory to where your file is and run **docker build --tag [imageName]:[imageTag] .**.
+The dot at the end is for the location to build
+- It might also be important to have a docker ignore file for ignoring things like downloaded node modules or your own docker file.
+All you have to do is create a file with the name **.dockerignore** and place in any file names just as they're written into the file with no other syntax